 The existing roadways surrounding the BART Extension enable emergency vehicle response to all areas.
 Emergency vehicles often identify and use multiple routes dependent upon time of day and traffic conditions.
 Peak-period traffic congestion generally does not result in delay for emergency vehicles, which have the right-of-way and often utilize multi-lane major arterials for access.
 Emergency vehicles are permitted to use transit-only lanes or other vehicle-restricted lanes if necessary.
 In addition, emergency vehicles at intersections with traffic signals can pass through the intersections at reduced speeds even when receiving a red signal indication.
 Emergency vehicle response times are a function of travel along the entire path from their base to the incident location.
-At some locations, particularly for those movements leading directly to the station area, the number of vehicles accessing the station area and adjacent roadway would increase is larger than the number of vehicles shifted from the roadway network to transit modes, and the BART Extension would result in a net increase in traffic volumes.
-At other many-locations, particularly for those movements either not leading to the station area or leading to freeways, the number of vehicles on roadways may decrease as they drive shorter distances to access a BART station to get to their final destination. shifted from the roadway network to transit modes would be greater than the number of vehicles using that movement to access the station, and the BART Extension would result in a net decrease in traffic volumes.
+At some locations, particularly for those movements leading directly to the station area, the number of vehicles accessing the station is larger than the number of vehicles shifted from the roadway network to transit modes, and the BART Extension would result in a net increase in traffic volumes.
+At many locations, particularly for those movements either not leading to the station area or leading to freeways, the number of vehicles shifted from the roadway network to transit modes would be greater than the number of vehicles using that movement to access the station, and the BART Extension would result in a net decrease in traffic volumes.
 Overall, in terms of emergency access during operation there would be would be no adverse effects under NEPA, and impacts would be less than significant under CEQA.
 No mitigation is required.